armel/ICUSBProxy/README.md

 # Usage

-Plug your Transceiver via the USB cable (USB type A to USB type B) to your PC.
-It's time to start the Python3 script :
+Plug your Transceiver via the USB cable to your PC.
+Ok, now it's time to start the Python3 script.

+## Command line

+To start the Python3 script, here the commande :

 `./ICUSBProxy.py`